seanlabean/biscuit/README.md

 Type in a url of your choice (you may omit http(s)://) click Go and start your browsing adventure!
 Resize the window as needed.

+You may "AI-ify" the content displayed in the Biscuit window at any time by selecting the AI task from the dropdown menu (Summarize, Poetify, Roast, Praise) and clicking the "AI that shit" button.
+The contents of the Biscuit window will be replaced with the AI output.
+You may chain AI tasks (e.g. Roast the Poem of the Summary of a webpage).
+This functionality is dependent on an active OpenAI organization and project, the API keys to which you must include in `config.yaml`.

-At any point you may save the HTML content of the current page to a local file by using the menu bar at the top of the window.
+At any point you may save the Biscuit window content as a `.html` to local storage using the menu bar at the top of the window.
 There you may also toggle the theme from dark to light and back.

 ## Inspiration